 Masimo constantly seeks to source components and materials from companies that share our values regarding human rights, ethics and environmental responsibility.
 We strive to ensure that all materials used in our products originate from socially and environmentally responsible sources.
 We do not condone any activity that fuels conflict, leads to serious environmental degradation or violates human rights.
 Therefore, we commit to refrain from knowingly procuring products or components that contain Conflict Minerals originating in the DRC Countries (unless they are certified as “conflict free”), or for otherwise taking any action that would contribute to the financing of groups responsible for human rights violations.

 Masimo recognizes that the problem regarding Conflict Minerals originating in the DRC Countries is not one that can be solved by the efforts of just one company.
-As such, Masimo supports the efforts of the Electronics Industry Citizenship Coalition (the "EICC") and Global e Sustainability Initiative (the "GeSI") in their determined efforts to assist companies in sourcing "conflict free" minerals for use in their products.
+As such, Masimo supports the efforts of Responsible Business Alliance (the “RBA”) and Responsible Minerals Initiative (the “RMI”) in their determined efforts to assist companies in sourcing “conflict free” minerals for use in their products.